Entry-Level Master's Program for Non-Nurses

 Clinical Placement Opportunities

-You will complete clinical placement to gain real-world experience in areas of nursing practice such as health promotion, acute care, pediatrics, obstetrics, public health and psychiatric/mental health.
+You will complete clinical placement to gain real-world experience in areas of nursing practice such as health promotion, acute care, pediatrics, obstetrics, public health, and psychiatric/mental health.
 Our clinical placement specialist coordinates placements in these important areas of practice.
 You will be placed at clinical sites based on clinical partner needs, capacity, and the needs of the program.

-Meet the Director
+Meet the Executive Director

-Nursing Faculty
+Featured Nursing Faculty

 Heather Anderson

-Lindsay Schipper Assistant Professor
+Dr. Lindsay Schipper Assistant Professor

 Dr. Lindsay Schipper is a Registered Nurse who brings 20 years of nursing experience to her role, including in-home and hospice care at Fairview Lakes Homecaring and Hospice, as well as pediatric nursing at Children’s Minnesota.